microsoftgraph/microsoft-graph-toolkit/packages/mgt-components/README.md

 ```

 ### Usage in a SharePoint web part using React

+When using Microsoft Graph Toolkit components via the `@microsoft/mgt-react` wrapper the underlying custom element registration is handled when generating the wrapping React function component, meaning that the register calls are made when each component is imported.
+As such the pattern for using disambiguation is unchanged with the introduction of tree shaking compatibility.

 The `lazyLoadComponent` helper function from [`mgt-spfx-utils`](https://github.com/microsoftgraph/microsoft-graph-toolkit/tree/main/packages/mgt-spfx-utils) leverages `React.lazy` and `React.Suspense` to asynchronously load the components which have a direct dependency on `@microsoft/mgt-react` from the top level web part component.